3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 3. "clamp" will restrict the texture coordinate value to the [0,1] range, see Figure 3-1 c).
 A texture coordinate s that falls outside the [0,1] interval will be transformed according to the following formula:
 </br>s’ = min(1, max(0,s))

-4. "none" will discard the \<scalarfieldfromimage3d>'s value if the 3d texture coordinate s falls outside the [0,1] range.
-This means, when blending volumetric layers, no blending of values takes place if this \<scalarfieldfromimage3d> is sampled outside the [0,1]-range.
-This is useful if a 3d texture is used as masking channel for a volumetric decal of sorts that affects only a limited region in the volume.

 	_Figure 3-1: Illustration of different tilestyles. a) tilestyle wrap illustrated throughout the second \<imagesheet>. b) tilestyle mirror illustrated throughout the second \<imagesheet>. c) tilestyle clamp along the u-direction illustrated throughout the second \<imagesheet>_
 	![Tilestyles](images/tilestyle_all.png)